Skip navigation

 Dr Chris Hurst

-I am a critical tourism scholar and Lecturer in Tourism and Hospitality at Northumbria University, United Kingdom.
-My research attends to material-affective atmospheres, and the imbrications of spatiotemporality and more-than-human agencies in nature-based tourism and protected areas.
-My research is contextualized by the contemporary geologic era of planetary-wide environmental crises, anthropogenic inscription, and precarity - the Anthropocene.
-I engage posthumanism and non-representational praxis in my research as philosophical, theoretical, and methodological spaces for thinking-with and researching-with nonhumans.
-I am particularly interested in more-than-human conservation possibilities - in tourism and as an embodied ethics for living and being-with nonhumans.
+I am an Assistant Professor in Tourism and Hospitality, and Programme Leader for the BA(Hons) in Tourism and Events Management at Northumbria University, United Kingdom.
+I am also a critical tourism scholar.
+My research attends to material-affective atmospheres, spatiotemporality, and more-than-human agencies in nature-based tourism and protected areas.
+My research is contextualized by the Anthropocene - i.e., the contemporary geologic era of planetary-wide environmental crises, anthropogenic inscription, and precarity.
+I engage posthumanism and non-representational praxis as philosophical, theoretical, and methodological spaces for thinking-with and researching-with nonhumans.
+I am particularly interested in more-than-human conservation possibilities in tourism and as an embodied ethics of living/thriving/being-with many on a shared planet.

 Chris Hurst